Skip to main content

 Popular posts from this blog

-Book Beginnings, The Friday 56 and Feature and Follow (3 April)
+Book Beginnings, the Friday 56 and Feature and Follow (24 April)

 Book Beginnings is a meme hosted every Friday by Rose City Reader where you share the first sentence (or so) of the book you are reading, along with your initial thoughts about the sentence, impressions of the book, or anything else the opener inspires.
 Please remember to include the title of the book and the author’s name.

 Top Ten Tuesday is a weekly meme hosted by The Broke and The Bookish .
-This week's topic is ten books I wouldn't mind Santa leaving under my tree.
+This week's topic is the top ten characters you'd like to check in with.
+I really struggled with this one, my brain just went blank and I couldn't really think of anyone besides pretty obvious choices.